- DPhil (PhD), History of Art, University of Oxford

 - MSt, History of Art, University of Oxford, Awarded with Distinction

 - MA, History of Art, Aesthetics, Marylhurst University

 Nichole completed her doctorate in the History of Art at the University of Oxford, where she was a postgraduate fellow at Trinity College and supported through the Oxford Overseas Research Fellowship scheme (ORS).
 Her scholarship focuses on 19th-century British photographer Julia Margaret Cameron, as well as Paul Strand's "water pictures", particularly his Tir A'Mhurain images of the Outer Hebrides and Sicily.
 Additional teaching and research interests include the Pre-Raphaelites, 19th-century material and visual culture, and early British Symbolism, and women artists in late 19th-century Britain.

-Specializes in undergraduate research support, with a particular focus on the arts and humanities; supports postgraduate, open discipline national fellowships, including the British and Irish Fellowships: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, Mitchell, Knight-Hennessy, Yenching, and Schwarzman; research focused opportunities including the Goldwater, Astronaut, Carnegie, and NSF GRFP for undergraduate candidates; and is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.
+Specializes in undergraduate research support, with a particular focus on the arts and humanities; supports postgraduate, open discipline national fellowships, including the British and Irish Fellowships: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, Mitchell, and Stanford's Knight-Hennessy Scholar Program; research focused opportunities including the Goldwater, Astronaut, Carnegie, and NSF GRFP for undergraduate candidates; and is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.
 Additional expertise in UK/IRE graduate study opportunities.

 - MSW, Direct Practice Health, University of Washington